Anatomy of a website: website architecture

-Are you new to website architecture but not sure where to start?
-This article provides useful tips, a practical guide for developing a plan, and a look at our remote-testing tool, Treejack.
+Are you new to website architecture and not sure where to start?
+This article provides useful tips, a practical guide for developing a plan, and a look at our remote tree-testing tool, Treejack.

 A definition of website architecture